stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 which had never before been present.
 The lips, too, seemed unusual; being tightly compressed, as if by the force of a stronger character than had been Slater's.
 The whole face finally began to grow tense, and the head turned restlessly with closed eyes.
-I did not arouse the sleeping nurse, but readjusted the slightly disarranged head-bands of my telepathic  "radio ", intent to catch any parting message the dreamer might have to deliver.
+I did not arouse the sleeping nurse, but readjusted the slightly disarranged head-bands of my telepathic  "radio", intent to catch any parting message the dreamer might have to deliver.
 All at once the head turned sharply in my direction and the eyes fell open, causing me to stare in blank amazement at what I beheld.
 The man who had been Joe Slater, the Catskill decadent, was now gazing at